Thursday, November 3, 2011

 Actually, I love the fact that the Danish national symbol is visiting Poland.
 We have a duty to share her with the world, so first The Little Mermaid went to Expo in Shanghai, and now she's hanging out at Uniwersytet Gdanski hoping to get laid.

 "Your Danish mermaid used to sit in the Norwegian class room, but we got so sick of her we threw her out," Hilde, the Norwegian instructor tells me with a cruel smile.
-What she has replaced The Little Mermaid with I have no idea, but it's probably a statue of Quisling or Drillo, the two big Norwegian heroes.
+But I forgive her.
+I always forgive Norwegians.
+That's how loving a person I am.

 Gdansk is beautiful.
 I had no idea that the historical center was so breathtaking.
 It took me back to the happy days of 1716 when everybody wore powdered wigs and didn't worry about the Euro.